We all lose some body water every day in our sweat, tears, urine (pee), and stool

 become dehydrated because drinking or eating is too painful.
 Easing the pain with

-and cold drinks or popsicles can soothe a burning throat while also giving fluids.
+may help, and cold drinks or popsicles can soothe a burning throat while also giving

 Not all fevers need to be treated, but if your child is uncomfortable and not getting